turboapps/docs/hub/repositories/repositories.md

 Private repositories are not searchable, and they can only be accessed, pulled, or changed by their named owner(s).

+A repository can be owned by a user or an organization.
+Anywhere in this documentation that mentions the repository owner or profile, it could be used interchagably between a single user or an organization.
+Users belonging to the organization can access the repositories in the organization if they belong to the organization.
+Write access to an organizations repository is granted to the administrators and owner of the organization.

 The homepage for a repository is located at **http://turbo.net/hub/[profile]/[repo]**, where **profile** is the username of the repository owner and **repo** is the name of the repository.
 The homepage contains 3 sections:

 1. **About** - Provides an overview of the repository.